top of page

 Definitions

-1. Practice: the period of time that a participant engages in a coach-supervised, school-approved sport or conditioning-related activity.
+1. Practice: the period that a participant engages in a coach-supervised, school-approved sport or conditioning-related activity.
 Practices are timed from the time the players report to the field until they leave.

-2. Walk Through: this period of time shall last no more than one hour, is not considered to be a part of the practice time regulation, and may not involve conditioning or weight-room activities.
+2. Walk Through: this period shall last no more than one hour, is not considered to be a part of the practice time regulation and may not involve conditioning or weight-room activities.
 Players may not wear protective equipment.

 GENERAL RULES